1970 24 Hours of Le Mans: Night

 The rain became torrential around 8pm as dusk fell, sending many cars skating.
 Helmut Kelleners hit the barriers at the Esses, avoiding a spinning car.

-Privateer David Piper's co-driver Gijs van Lennep had qualified 11th and with the attrition they had moved up to 3rd by 10pm when Piper spun it in the Esses, nudging the barrier and damaging the front suspension.
-By a strange coincidence, all three Matras retired with leaking piston rings within ten laps of each other, when Brabham and Cevert had been leading the prototypes, and running as high as 7th.
+Gijs van Lennep had qualified the AAW Racing Team’s 917 11th and with the attrition they had moved up to 3rd by 10pm when co-entrant and driver David Piper spun it in the Esses, nudging the barrier and damaging the front suspension.
+Due to a faulty batch of third-party supplied parts, all three Matras retired with leaking piston rings within ten laps of each other, when Brabham and Cevert had been leading the prototypes, and running as high as 7th.
 The French challenge had dissolved within four hours.

 It was now that the skill of Jacky Ickx came to the fore.
 While others proceeded with caution he made up time, bringing the Ferrari up to third despite his body's discomfort.
 When the Elford/Ahrens Porsche had to pit with wayward handling (that was traced to a slow puncture, and dropping them to 5th) he moved up to second at midnight.
-Soon afterward, van Lennep was motoring down the Mulsanne Straight in his 917 at close to 290 km/h when a tyre blew out, possibly due to the earlier damage.
+Soon afterward, van Lennep was motoring down the Mulsanne Straight in the AAW 917 at close to 290 km/h when a tyre blew out, possibly due to the earlier damage.
 His skill kept it on the ground and off the wall but the chassis damage was too severe to continue.
 The de Adamich/Courage Alfa Romeo was leading the Prototypes, in 6th, until a long pit stop before midnight delayed it.
 On its next shift Courage ran out of fuel approaching the pits and had to get out and push it.
 When it arrived it had five people pushing and needed a jump-start to resume – all illegal in the regulations, but the officials either could not or did not see it.